We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

-Translating to ‘past and present’ in Japanese, Kokin blends traditional Japanese techniques with modern methods.
+Translating to ‘past and present’ in Japanese, Kokin blends traditional Japanese techniques, live fire cooking, and modern methods.
 It’s located on the seventh floor of The Stratford Hotel but the stretching views over London aren’t nearly half as beautiful as what you can expect to find on your plate.

-In the space previously occupied by Patrick Powells’ Allegra, Kokin is an elegant, minimalist space, decorated with dried flowers and wooden interiors, including two outdoor terraces.
-Chef Daisuke Shimoyama opened his first omakase restaurant in Southbank called Hannah and is now turning his attention to woodfire.
-At Kokin, fire is not a technique, it’s an ingredient.
+In the space previously occupied by Patrick Powells’ Allegra, Kokin is an elegant, minimalist dining room, decorated with dried flowers and wooden interiors, plus two outdoor terraces that are ideal for summer.
+Chef Daisuke Shimoyama opened his first omakase restaurant in Southbank called Hannah, and is now turning his attention to woodfire.
+At Kokin, fire is not a technique; it’s an ingredient.
 The kitchen infuses dishes with fragrant smoke from cherry and apple wood and uses charcoal to inject texture at a high heat.
 Bridging authentic flavours with innovation, dishes range from one-bite fish and chips with smoked caviar to wood-fire anago chawanmushi, a Japanese steamed egg custard topped with sea eel.

 The drinks offering includes sakes, Japanese-inspired cocktails and wine.
 Everything they do here is underpinned by seasonality, care and respect, which creates a dining experience that feels a cut above the rest.